insin/newforms/docs/react_client.rst

 While a Form is not itself a React component, it is stateful.
-Its ``data``, ``errors()`` and ``cleanedData`` properties will be changed when the user makes changes and their input is taken and validated.
+Its ``data``, ``errors()`` and ``cleanedData`` properties will be changed when the user makes changes and their input is stored and validated.

 In order to update display of its containing React component, a Form will call a given ``onChange()`` callback each time user input is taken or validation is